Get your complimentary lighting design today

 International tournaments such as FIFA, Premier League, etc 80,000 to 280,000 watts

-What determines the wattage of stadium lighting?
+What factors influence the wattage of stadium lighting?